-The VPL Board is supported by three committees, the members of which represent a cross-section of major record companies and independent record companies.
+The VPL Board is supported by two committees, the members of which represent a cross-section of major record companies and independent record companies.
 Committee remits, and all committee members, are determined by the VPL Board.
 This ensures that the directors (who have fiduciary duties to VPL and its members as a whole) can exercise appropriate governance.
-The three committees are:
+The two committees are:

-- The Finance Committee is primarily tasked with reviewing and setting VPL's revenue and costs budget each year, prior to ratification by the VPL Board. - The Distribution Committee's primary function is to review and approve proposed distributions of revenue to VPL members (and the rules and processes underpinning them). - The Audit Committee is a forum for VPL's auditors to talk directly to VPL's management and external stakeholders about their audit work with VPL.
+- The Finance & Audit Committee is primarily tasked with reviewing and setting VPL's revenue and costs budget each year, prior to ratification by the VPL Board.
+It is also a forum for VPL's auditors to talk directly to VPL's management and external stakeholders about their audit work with VPL. - The Distribution Committee's primary function is to review and approve proposed distributions of revenue to VPL members (and the rules and processes underpinning them).